smcclab/smc-course/_lectures/00-intro.md

 ## computer music diary

+0% assessment, but required for your portfolios, main way to learn and get feedback.

 - Look at the workshop content well _before_ the workshop.

-- Record a short piece of computer music following the weekly provocations, upload by Monday.
+- Record a short piece of computer music following the weekly provocations, upload by 09:00 Monday.

 - There are solo and group diaries.

-- Watching & discussing diary videos is half of what we do in the workshop time.
+- In the workshop: **watch and discuss** your work!

+**First diary is due next Monday!!**

 ## expectations